talal-najam/gullak/README.md

 - Frontend: ReactJS and Redux for state management.
 - UI Framework: Bootstrap 4
 - Database: MongoDB
-- Deployment: Ubuntu droplet on Digital Ocean.
+- Production: Docker container on Ubuntu 18.04 - Digital Ocean

 The live version of __Gullak__ can be visited at https://gullak.tk